Escobita/selenium/selenium-core/selenium-website/src/main/rst/03_selenium_ide.rst

 ------

 Format, under the Options menu, allows you to select a language for saving and displaying the script.
-This is for supporting Selenium RC.
+This is for supporting Selenium-RC.
 The default is HTML and if you will only be running your Selenium scripts from the IDE you can ignore this feature.

-If, however, you will be using Selenium RC to run your scripts, this is how you translate your test script into a programming language.
-Select the language, i.e. Java, PHP, you will be using with Selenium RC for developing your test programs.
+If, however, you will be using Selenium-RC to run your scripts, this is how you translate your test script into a programming language.
+Select the language, i.e. Java, PHP, you will be using with Selenium-RC for developing your test programs.
 This simply save the scripts using File-»Save.
 Your script will be translated into a series of functions in the language you choose.
 Essentially, program code supporting your test is generated for you